 The jewellery of this era matched the spirit of the ‘Belle Epoque’ - elegant, feminine and delicate, to complement the silk dresses and feathered hats of the time.
 This really was the ‘Beautiful Era’.

-In the gallery below, you can view a selection of some of the bespoke vintage-style rings that we've made to order for previous clients.
+In the gallery above, you can view a selection of some of the bespoke vintage-style rings that we've made to order for previous clients.
 Alternatively, you may wish to browse our Engagement Ring Collection for the vintage-style rings that we have in stock.
+The vintage style of ring often features the halo of gemstones around a centre stone, you can view all of our halo engagement rings online here.